benjaminpottier/ots/README.md

 ## Setup

-Create an account at onetimesecret.com, then generate an API key.
+Create an account at onetimesecret.com and generate an API key.

 Store your user and key in `~/.ots` as `user:api_key` and set read-only permissions on the file.